intersystems/Samples-Data/README.md

 3. Enter the following command (replacing with the namespace where you want to load the sample):

    ZN "mynamespace"
-4. Enter the following commands (replacing with the full path of the buildsample/buildsampledata.rtn file):
+4. Enter the following commands (replacing with the full path of the buildsample/buildsampledata.mac file):

-   do $system.OBJ.Load("full-path-to-buildsampledata.rtn","ck")
+   do $system.OBJ.Load("full-path-to-buildsampledata.mac","ck")

    do ^buildsampledata
 5. Then answer any prompts.